Let's normalize and befriend it.

 Fear and Anxiety of Giving Birth: Do I Need to get rid of These Feelings?

-Maybe the question isn’t “How do I get rid of fear?” but rather “How can I notice it, befriend it, and turn it into confidence?”.
-Could it be that the goal is to birth despite fear, that it can be a normal part of the experience rather than a wrong feeling?
+Rather than judge yourself for feeling fear, try to reframe these emotions as an adaptation—your body’s way of looking out for you.
+Maybe the question isn’t “How do I get rid of fear?” but rather, “How can I notice it, befriend it, and turn it into confidence?”
+Could it be that the goal isn’t to birth without fear but rather to embrace it as a normal part of the experience?

-5 tips for Reducing Your Fear of Labor
+5 Tips for Reducing Fear of Labor

-You may have noticed that everyone has a birth story to share with a pregnant person, including complete strangers.
-Often these birth stories are somewhat factual but often full of warnings and negativity.
+• Write these affirmations on sticky notes and place them around your home as reminders of your strength and capability.
+3. Build a Supportive Birth Team Labor is something only you can do, but that doesn’t mean you have to do it alone.
+Who’s on your team?
+Your medical provider, partner, and birth doula all play essential roles.
+Identify what support you need, and practice receiving that support before labor begins.
+4. Seek Out Positive Birth Stories You may have noticed that everyone has a birth story to share with a pregnant person, including complete strangers.
+Often, these birth stories are somewhat factual but often full of warnings and negativity.
 Not only are these stories scary, but they also lack context and background.
-Remember how unique birth is, and remember there are two people involved in the process- the birthing person and the baby.
 Consider shutting down unwanted horror birth stories with a “thanks for thinking of me, but I’m really trying to surround myself with positivity.”
 Seek out people and information that reinforces relevant information and describes the normalness of labor/birth.
+5. Practice Self-Compassion Fear of the unknown is natural, but self-compassion can help you navigate it.
+Speak to yourself with kindness, as you would a close friend.
+Instead of saying, “I’m so anxious about birth,” try, “It’s okay to feel hesitant—this is a big experience.”

 Birth, Pregnancy, and Postpartum Articles